Emmer Green

 Emmer Green is the northernmost suburb of Reading in the English county of Berkshire.
-The geographical area has, since 1997, been defined by the postcode and extends from Surley Row to the Oxfordshire boundary and from the old Peppard Road to the footpath through Hemdean Valley.
-The name of the village is believed to derive from an old Saxon word Eamere meaning 'a lake beside a stream'.
+The geographical area has, since 1997, extended from Surley Row to the Oxfordshire boundary and from the old Peppard Road to the footpath through Hemdean Valley.
+The name of the village is believed to derive from an old Saxon word Eamere meaning ‘a lake beside a stream’.
 As of the 2011 census Emmer Green has a population of 7,849 with 3,288 homes.

 Schools

-There are two primary schools, Emmer Green Primary School and The Hill Primary which is situated between Emmer Green and Caversham, and the Comprehensive Highdown School and Sixth Form Centre.
+There are two primary schools, Emmer Green Primary School (Ofsted rated ‘Outstanding’ Oct 2024) and The Hill Primary School (Ofsted rated ‘Good’ Dec 2024) which is situated between Emmer Green and Caversham, and the Comprehensive Highdown School and Sixth Form Centre (Ofsted rated ‘Good’ May 2024).

 Nature